 We will only need high school transcripts if your child is enrolled in our academic or diploma program.
 Learn More

 - Will my child be able to participate in a dual enrollment program?

-Probably not.
-Current dual enrollment laws discriminate against private school students.
-Public colleges and universities are only required to enter into articulation agreements with private schools in their geographic area, and they can (and do) charge private schools for their students' dual enrollment tuition.
+Maybe.
+Public colleges and universities are only required to enter into articulation agreements with private schools in their geographic area.
 However, if your local college will make an exception, or if your child will be attending a private college, and your child is enrolled in our High School Diploma Program, then he or she may be able to participate in a dual enrollment program.
 Learn More